meganlynn21/foxyland/README.md

 The goal is to get home to the end.
 I plan on adding a lot more, this is just a starter.
 I used a bunch of animations and used C# programming.

 Enjoy the game!
-USE A TO MOVE LEFT AND D TO MOVE RIGHT OR YOU CAN USE THE ARROW KEYS AND SPACE BAR TO JUMP